If you’re going to get an under-sink water filter, you might as well get the best one.

 - Will these filters affect the temperature of my cold water supply?

-After four weeks of intense filter experimentation, I concluded that the SpringWell RO Water Drinking System is the best under-sink water filter you can buy.
+After four weeks of intense filter experimentation, the Waterdrop G3 RO Water Filter System was the number one under-sink filter.

-If you want an under-sink water filter for your home that will set up easy, purify water immediately, and deliver delicious H20, get the SpringWell RO Water Drinking System now.
+If you want an under-sink water filter for your home that will set up easy, purify water immediately, and deliver delicious H20, get the Waterdrop G3 RO Water Filter System now.